Dissipation, Generalized Free Energy, and a Self-consistent Nonequilibrium Thermodynamics of Chemically Driven Open Subsystems: Energetic comparison and nonequilibrium thermodynamics between QSS and NESS

-The rigorous derivation of (\ref{eq_0011}) is based on the fact that in an NESS, its kinetics and thermodynamics can be decomposed into different cycles \cite{thermo,Sc,JQQ}.
+The rigorous derivation of (\ref{eq_0011}) is based on the fact that in an NESS, its kinetics and thermodynamics can be decomposed into different cycles \cite{thermo_np,thermo_hill,Sc,JQQ}.
 As we have stated, the regenerating system would not really do any irreversible work unless there is a completion of a driven cycle.
-The amount of minimum work that should be done for each internal cycle $c=\{i_0\rightarrow i_1\rightarrow i_2\cdots\rightarrow i_n\rightarrow i_0\}$ is just
+The amount of minimum work, done by the ideal regenerating system, for each internal cycle $c=\{i_0\rightarrow i_1\rightarrow i_2\cdots\rightarrow i_n\rightarrow i_0\}$ is